dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 For Python, the corresponding code is already generated in [the v4-proto PyPi package](https://pypi.org/project/v4-proto/).

-## Maintaining Orderbook State
+## Maintaining Orderbook and Subaccount State

 ### Overview

-1. Connect to the stream and subscribe to updates for a series of clob pair ids, each of which corresponds to a tradeable instrument.
+1. Connect to the stream and subscribe to updates for a series of clob pair ids, each of which corresponds to a tradeable instrument, and subaccount ids, each of which corresponds to a subaccount.
-2. Discard messages until you receive a `StreamOrderbookUpdate` with `snapshot` set to `true`.
+2. Discard order messages until you receive a `StreamOrderbookUpdate` with `snapshot` set to `true`.
 This message contains the full orderbook state for each clob pair.
+3. Similarlyl, discard subaccount messages until you receive a `StreamSubaccountUpdate` with `snapshot` set to `true`.
+This message contains the full subaccount state for each subscribed subaccount.
-3. When you see an `OrderPlaceV1` message, insert the order into the book at the end of the queue on its price level.
+4. When you see an `OrderPlaceV1` message, insert the order into the book at the end of the queue on its price level.
 Track the order's initial quantums (quantity) and total filled quantums.
-4. When you see an `OrderUpdateV1` message, update the order's total filled quantums.
+5. When you see an `OrderUpdateV1` message, update the order's total filled quantums.
-5. When you see a `ClobMatch` (trade) message, update the total filled quantums for each maker order filled using the `fill_amounts` field.
+6. When you see a `ClobMatch` (trade) message, update the total filled quantums for each maker order filled using the `fill_amounts` field.
 	- Note that, similar to `OrderUpdateV1`, the `fill_amounts` field represents the order's total filled quantity up to this point.
 This is not the amount filled in this specific match, but rather the cumulative amount filled across all matches for this order.
     - The order's quantity remaining is always its initial quantity minus its total filled quantity.
     - Note that both `OrderUpdateV1` and `ClobMatch` messages must be processed to maintain the correct book state.
 See [OrderUpdateV1](#orderupdatev1) for details.
-6. When you see an `OrderRemoveV1` message, remove the order from the book.
+7. When you see an `OrderRemoveV1` message, remove the order from the book.
+8. For subaccounts, when you see a `StreamSubaccountUpdate` message with `snapshot` set to `false`, incrementally update the subaccount's balances and positions.

 Note:
 - The order subticks (price) and quantums (quantity) fields are encoded as integers and